6wingstech/trade-bots/README.md

 1. MARKET MAKING BOT

 This bot is designed to use a REST API to gather live data at given intervals, make calculations, and execute trades off those calculations.
 It is set up for market making on cryptocurrency exchanges.
-It will not work in this current state, but can be made functional easily by doing the following:
+It will not work as is, but can be made functional easily by doing the following:
   - Input settings for the algorithm at the top of the file, or make your own algo altogether.
   - Add a wrapper to connect to your exchange, and input appropriate credentials
   - Make sure that the wrapper functions are tied correctly to the bot file